Shortcuts

 Who develops LUMIN

-LUMIN is primarily developed by Giles Strong; a British-born doctor in particle physics, researcher at The University of Padova (Italy), and a member of the CMS collaboration at CERN.
+LUMIN is primarily developed by Giles Strong; a British-born doctor in particle physics, researcher at INFN-Padova (Italy), and a member of the CMS collaboration at CERN, and a founding member of the MODE Collaboration (differentiable optimisation for detector design).

 As LUMIN has grown, it has welcomed contributions from members of the scientific and software development community.
 Check out the contributors page for a complete list.